ResponsibleTechWork/RespTechWork-website/resources/algorithmic-bias/index.md

 ## Organizations to follow

-- [Algorithmic Justic League](https://www.ajl.org) is  an organization that combines art and research to illuminate the social implications and harms of artificial intelligence
+- [Algorithmic Justice League](https://www.ajl.org) is  an organization that combines art and research to illuminate the social implications and harms of artificial intelligence
 - [Data & Society](https://datasociety.net) is an independent nonprofit research organization that studies the social implications of data-centric technologies & automation